 - Many DUI drivers do not have insurance and cannot pay the claims they owe their victims.
 By extending liability to the alcohol provider, it’s more likely that the victim—you—can get your costs paid.

-- Holding store owners liable sends a strong message that they must be careful in who they serve alcohol to.
+- Holding store owners liable sends a strong message that they must be careful in whom they serve alcohol.

 If you do have a valid claim against a dram shop, we can file claims against them and against the driver at the same time.
 You are entitled to 100% of your costs and damages, and both parties (or their insurance) may have to pay.

 How do I Know If a Dram Shop Is Liable in My Particular Case?